cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 The security section has options to map the following list of attributes:

 * Service Role - AWS role that beanstalk will assume.
-This role specifies the permissions to beanstalk to provision resources like EC2.
+This role specifies the permissions for beanstalk to provision resources like EC2.
 * Instance Role - AWS role that the EC2 instances will assume.
 This role specifies the permissions to EC2 instances to access other AWS